Last Updated on September 6, 2023 by Tim Wells

 To be safe, you should never install an add-on that you don’t trust, even if you don’t store personal data on your Kodi box.

 Click Yes to continue.

-Once you do, the toggle switch turns white and you’ll be able to install the Sky Go Kodi addon.
+Once you do, the toggle switch turns white, and you can install the Sky Go Kodi addon.

 Step 2: Add The SlyGuy Repo File Source

-Our first step is to create a custom file location for the SlyGuy repository, where we’ll find the Sky Go addon, as well as dozens of other great addons.
+Our first step is to create a custom file location for the SlyGuy repository, where we’ll find the Sky Go addon and dozens of other great addons.

-First, go to the Settings/System menu and click on the File Manager icon.
+First, go to the Settings/System menu and click the File Manager icon.

 Click on Add Source to continue.